Mandatory Greenhouse Gas Emissions Reporting

 Information on California’s Mandatory Greenhouse Gas Reporting program.

-Cal e-GGRT Activated for 2015 Data Reporting.
-Operators of facilities and fuel suppliers may now enter their 2015 data into the California Electronic Greenhouse Gas Reporting Tool (Cal e-GGRT).
-Reporting for EPEs will be activiated in late March.
-Reports must be submitted and verified by the dates specified here.
-(1/9/2016)
+Cal e-GGRT Activated for 2016 Data Reporting.
+Reporters may now enter their 2016 data into the California Electronic Greenhouse Gas Reporting Tool (Cal e-GGRT).
+Reports must be submitted and verified by the dates on the Key Dates web page.
+(1/25/2017)

 Reporting of greenhouse gases by major sources is required by the California Global Warming Solutions Act (AB 32, 2006).
 The Mandatory Reporting Regulation is applicable to industrial facilities, fuel suppliers, and electricity importers.
 All GHG emissions data reports must comply with the regulatory requirements and be submitted via the Cal e-GGRT reporting system.